-The overall olfactive experience is linear rather than pyramidal due to the exalting fixative qualities of the costus root, apparent from the top down.
+The overall olfactive experience is more linear than pyramidal due to the exalting fixative qualities of the costus root, apparent from the top down.
 Projects mildly, yet lasts for days on the skin and indefinitely on fabric.

 * The black sheep of antiquity were not set apart from flock by their wayward natures, but because of their value!
 Before dyes were readily available, their fleece was the only way to create black fabric.
 While the common people of antiquity wore clothing in neutral shades, black was reserved for the clergy, the law and other nobles who were considered a "big deal."